ipobletev/discord-bot-chat/README.md

 3. Configuration of credentials and others

     Create a ".env" file in the main project directory.
 Set the Discord and ChatGPT API credentials.
+Example: see .env.example file.

         # Creds
         OPENAI_APIKEY="APIKEY"
         DISCORD_TOKEN="TOKEN"

+        #Config
+        CONVERSATION_SYSTEM="You are a helpful assistant."

 4- Execute